Camless piston engine: Camless engines in cars

 The British company Camcon Technology is developing a camless engine for passenger vehicles based on their proprietary Intelligent Valve Actuation (IVA) system.
 Camcon has collaborated with Jaguar Land Rover to fit IVA onto an Ingenium 2.0-litre 4-cylinder petrol engine, and they jointly published results at the 2017 Aachen Colloquium.
 Camcon also discussed features and benefits in an article and video that was published in Autocar magazine.

 The Swedish company Freevalve AB (formerly Cargine), a sister company to Koenigsegg Automotive AB, is developing a camless system on an existing SAAB car engine.

 In April 2016, the Chinese car manufacturer Qoros presented a concept car incorporating Freevalve technology.

-In March 2020, Koenigsegg Automotive AB announced its first four-seater car, the Gemera, which is powered by a sequentially turbocharged 2.0-liter inline-three engine in conjunction with three electric motors.
+In March 2020, Koenigsegg Automotive AB announced its first four-seater car, the Gemera, which was set to be powered by a sequentially turbocharged 2.0-liter inline-three engine in conjunction with three electric motors.
 Two of those electric motors, each of which makes 600 bhp, are on the rear wheels.
 The third motor is attached to the engine crankshaft and makes 400 bhp.
 Working with the motor to propel the front wheels is what Koenigsegg calls the Tiny Friendly Giant (TFG) engine.
 It is rated at 600 bhp and uses the camless Freevalve technology.
+However, as of July of 2024, all customer cars are set to use a twin turbocharged 5.0-liter V8.